TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/Firewall Ports.md

 ![](Pasted%20image%2020230216092021.png)

-Next you will want to follow these steps for all por
+Next you will want to follow these steps for all ports.
+Start by clicking on the Inbound Rules item.
+Click on the New Rule item from the Actions tab on the right of the window

 ![](Pasted%20image%2020230216091939.png)

+Select the rule type of Port as we will want to open TCP Ports to this machine for the network

 ![](Pasted%20image%2020230216092045.png)